ARCLeeds/arcleeds.github.io/pages/consultancy.md

 breadcrumb: true
 ---

-Our Research Computing team at the University of Leeds, delivered through our dedicated Research Software Engineers (RSEs), offers a comprehensive range of expert services designed to support researchers throughout the entire lifecycle of their projects.
+Our Research Computing Consultation Service at the University of Leeds, delivered through our dedicated Research Software Engineers (RSEs), offers a comprehensive range of expert services designed to support researchers throughout the entire lifecycle of their projects.
 You can meet members of the team via the [Team page]({{ site.baseurl }}/about/team/).

 ## How to Access Our Services